muesli4brekkies/batch_renamer/README.md

 Files are first renamed to temporary files to avoid clobbering.

-If anything goes wrong, check for .batcher_renamertmp files.
+If anything goes wrong, check for .brtmp files.
 Nothing should be lost.

 This prog is nondestructive and should not delete or overwite files.